jdagilliland/chronos/README.rst

 trigger
 =======

 trigger is an ncurses stopwatch/timer.
-It supports multiple, simultaneous timers, which makes it ideal for keeping track of time spent on various tasks.
+It supports multiple simultaneous timers, which makes it ideal for keeping track of time spent on various tasks.

 Show me the goods
 -----------------

 .. image:: http://nsinopoli.github.com/trigger/sstrigger.png

 Okay, how do I use it?
 ----------------------